 Ask our coaches and they will tell you that coaching Girls on the Run is the most rewarding way to volunteer.
 Girls on the Run relies on the contributions of our incredible volunteer coaches to activate our 12-week program.
 While the coaches get to experience the positive transformations of the girls first-hand, it is often the coaches who say they were transformed the most!

 Coaches/Mentors shape our program and directly empower girls throughout LA County.
-For the 2014 Fall Season we invite you to learn first hand that…
+We invite you to learn first hand that…

 We welcome volunteers to begin the process of becoming a GOTRLA Coach by 1) Submitting a Coach Application, 2) completing a background check, and 3) attending an interactive, informative, FUN Coach Training.

 Ready join the GOTRLA Team as a Coach?

 SIGN UP HERE to receive email updates when SPRING Coach Applications are available!

 The Head Coach is a volunteer who works with a team of coaches to facilitate the Girls on the Run curriculum to girls at an assigned site or location.
 Head coaches must be able to commit to two days per week for the 12-week season.
 This position typically requires approximately 5-7 hours per week.
 Days and times of practices depend on the site, but generally begin shortly after school gets out.
 As a Girls on the Run coach, you get to experience the program first-hand, feel a sense of accomplishment about making a difference in the lives of the girls, and have a ton of fun!
 Head coaches must be over the age of 18.
 Find out more about Head Coach duties and responsibilities HERE.